tienDon/aws-worklog/content/7-Feedback/_index.md

 ### Overall Evaluation

 **1. Working Environment**
-Friendly and good working environment.
-FCJ members are enthusiastic, always ready to help me whenever I have questions and learn.
-Comfortable and tidy working space.
-I hope that in the future there will be exchanges or outside activities to help connect more easily.
+The working environment is friendly, positive, and supportive.
+FCJ members are enthusiastic and always willing to help whenever I have questions or need guidance.
+The workspace is comfortable, clean, and well-organized, which creates a pleasant atmosphere for learning and working.
+In the future, it would be great to have more external activities or team-building events to strengthen connections among members.

 **2. Learning & Skill Development Opportunities**
-During my internship, I learned a lot of great services and tools, developed my discipline, got familiar with the working space, improved my communication and teamwork skills.
-There were many opportunities to listen to great instructors and events sharing their experiences and valuable lessons that helped me orient my future well.
+Throughout my internship, I had many opportunities to learn valuable services and tools while developing a more disciplined and professional working style.
+I became familiar with the workplace environment and significantly improved my communication and teamwork skills.
+In addition, I had the chance to attend sessions led by experienced instructors and join knowledge-sharing events, which provided practical insights and helped me better orient my career direction.

 **3. Internship Policies / Benefits**
-The company offers flexible working hours, the opportunity to attend events and training sessions, and to listen to talented and enthusiastic people who help improve and understand more about the tools and answer interns' questions.
+The company offers flexible working hours, along with opportunities to participate in training sessions and technical events.
+These activities allow interns to learn from talented and passionate professionals who are always willing to share their knowledge, answer questions, and support interns’ learning journeys.

-**4. Mentor and support Team**
+**4. Mentor and Support Team**
-The instructor is enthusiastic, dedicated and experienced.
-The support team always tries and is ready to help, create favorable conditions and a comfortable working environment, and solve problems and serious questions.
+The mentor is highly enthusiastic, dedicated, and experienced.
+The support team is always approachable and ready to assist, creating a comfortable and encouraging working environment.
+They actively help resolve challenges and provide clear guidance when interns face difficulties or complex issues.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+- **What did you find most satisfying during your internship?**

-  -Working environment, services, tools and knowledge and experience sharing sessions
+  - The positive working environment, access to modern services and tools, and meaningful knowledge- and experience-sharing sessions.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- **If recommending to a friend, would you suggest they intern here?
+Why or why not?**
-- If I introduce my friends to do internship here, I will advise them to be confident in communicating, learning more, and being proactive in studying and arranging their own time.
+  - Yes, I would strongly recommend this internship.
+I would encourage my friends to be confident in communication, proactive in learning, and effective in managing their own time.

-- Because in the company there are many opportunities and knowledge and there are wonderful people, enthusiastic about work, continuous learning from each other.
-Internship at the company you will be surprised about the working environment as well as your instructors.
+  - The company provides many learning opportunities, valuable knowledge, and a supportive team of passionate professionals.
+Interns will be positively surprised by both the working environment and the guidance from instructors.

----